tez-capital/docs.tez.capital_content/en/tezbake/tutorials/missing-attestations.md

 title: "Missing Attestations in Baking"
 weight: 13
 type: docs
-summary: Occasional missing endorsements are expected in a distributed protocol like Tezos.
+summary: Occasional missing attestations are expected in a distributed protocol like Tezos.
 ---

 ## Overview